 Quality Improvement Organization (QIO) - A group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
-See Chapter 2, Section 4 for information about how to contact the QIO for your state.

 Quantity Limits - A management tool that is designed to limit the use of selected drugs for quality, safety, or utilization reasons.
 Limits may be on the amount of the drug that we cover per prescription or for a defined period of time.